vinhta1/Obsidian-Repository/SCCoM/Private/Ideas.md

 Crew selected hideout (Motiv backroom, secret basement office)

 Baskin Engineering 0
+Chinese traditionalism and occultism.
+Brutalist and bureaucratic.
+Their goal is to monitor and limit rift activity without starting a war between the mythical and the mundane.
+A weaker force that relies on their powerful resources to make themselves look stronger and bigger than they actually are.

 The *Office*
+Brutalism, Art Deco, Liminal, Infinite Cubicle
+The meat grinder of the job market.
+Their goal is to put people into a job they can't leave.

 The Boardwalk
+Moonshadow's Tent.
+Ewan's Arcade.
+A casual place of gathering where the crew can find some solace, but also a hotspot or jumping pad for activity.

-The Groves (Lighthouse Point/Walton Lighthouse, UCSC Forest, The Mystery Spot)
+The Groves (Lighthouse Point/Walton Lighthouse, UCSC Forest, The Mystery Spot) Places of greenery, thick forests, and the like are all hubs for the druidic circles inside Santa Cruz.
+They are the forces that hold back hostile forces from the ocean.

 Lemuria vs Atlantis?
 Lemuria and Atlantis?
 Some underwater realm Lemuria, advanced humans.
 Tech-heavy and adapting the environment to sustain themselves and their society.